-When planning music provision, you should consider additional specific safety measures.
+When planning music provision, schools should consider additional specific safety measures.
 There is some evidence that additional risk can build from aerosol transmission with volume and with the combined numbers of individuals within a confined space.
 This is particularly evident for singing and shouting, but with appropriate safety mitigation and consideration, singing, wind and brass teaching can still take place.
-The government has published advice on safer singing.
+Measures to take follow in the next sections.